ibm-ecosystem-engineering/turbo-webmethods-envizi-integration/README.md

 #### Test this action

-- Click on `Test` button to see if the Query JSON is successful and Click on `Done` button once it is success.
+- Click on `Test` button to see if the 'Query JSON' is successful and Click on `Done` button once it is success.

 <img src="images/wMAccQJSON-13.png">